Edenpartners/EdenChain-Docs/source/env-javascript_122782094.rst

-            This is a helper function to easily create the address object needed for the API that is called when the user adds / deletes the Ethereum address to Edenchain with the Ethereum private key.
+            This is a helper function to easily create the address object needed for the API that is called when the user adds / deletes the Ethereum address to EdenChain with the Ethereum private key.

             |